KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ![](research-sprint/mobile-phones-subscriptions-world-bank.png)

 ## To What Extend Can a Different Tech Approach Help?
+Is this decline in global United Methodist membership a result of changes in lifestyle, or apathy toward the religion itself?
+To what extent can a drastic change in technology approach turn the situation around?

 Is this decline in global United Methodist membership inevitable, or can the situation be turned around, for instance, through a different technology approach?
 The answer might be found by taking a look at the success of LifeChurch.
 LifeChurch's Google Trends Graph results are up and to the right.

 Positive, also due to fundraising